FrederikTobner/slang/tests/README.md

 1. Defines a Slang program with a function that adds two numbers
 2. Calls the function with arguments 20 and 22
-3. Verifies the output is "42"
+3. Verifies that the pattern "42" occurs in stdout

 ## Error Testing